Cghlewis/data-mgmt-ed-research-book/_book/10-data-collection.md

 If you collect data via a web-based form, you will want to perform frequent data quality checks, similar to the checks you performed during the content and data piloting phase.
 You will want to check for both programming errors (i.e., skip logic programmed incorrectly) as well as response quality errors (e.g., bots, survey comprehension) [@dime_analytics_data_2021; @gibson_data_2021].

 - Checks for comprehension
   - Are any questions being misinterpreted?
+If your form contains a free-text field, spot check to see if responses make sense.
 - Checks for missing data
   - Are items being skipped that should not be skipped?
   - Are participants/data collectors not finishing forms?